platformatic/platformatic/docs/reference/db/plugin.md

 ### Plugin definition with TypeScript

-Here is an example of writing a plugin in TyupeScript:
+Here is an example of writing a plugin in TypeScript:

 ```ts
 /// <reference types="./global.d.ts" />